 What are you currently working on? (answer updated 2022)

-I’m done with the Children of the Desert series.
-I’m overhauling the first book in the sequel series.
+I’m working on another associates’ degree, this time in horticulture.
+I’m overhauling “Kingdom of Salt,” the first book in the sequel series.
 I’m taking on editing and formatting jobs.
 I’m pulling together a collection of short stories and poems for a self-published experiment.
-I’m focusing a lot on the household and garden right now, and making sure I and my loved ones survive the pandemic.
-I’m trying not to focus too much on politics, but it’s kind of like trying not to breathe…
+I’m focusing on lowering my stress level and raising my morale, overcoming years of depression/anxiety formed habits, and sorting out healthy boundaries.

 How do you get inspired to write?